qzhang503/proteoQ/README.md

 ### 3.2 Data subsets and additions

+The row filtrations and column additions of data are both available in proteoQ.

 #### 3.2.1 Subsets

 In this lab, we will first apply pseudoname approaches to subset data.